marat-gainullin/equiron-test/README.md

 Equiron skills test project.
 It is about Java, SpringMVC and web micro-services.

 ## Requirements
-To build and run this projects you need Java 8 update 161+, Git Git-2.15.1.2+ and Maven 3.5.4+.
+To build and run this projects you need Java JDK 8 update 161+, Git Git-2.15.1.2+ and Maven 3.5.4+.

 ## Building
+Building tool - Maven requires `JAVA_HOME` environment variable to be defined and to point to jdk location.
+Please, ensure that it is defined and points to jdk location on disk.
+For example `C:\Program Files\Java\jdk1.8.0_161`.

 To build the project from source, use the following commands:
 ```
 git clone https://github.com/marat-gainullin/equiron-test.git